yon-45/Lil-Guy/README.md

 After putting in your log in credentials, the player is tasked with doing a series of captchas each with a 30-second limit.
 This is to prove that you are NOT a tiny creature that is just slowly moving around a laptop.

 # Credits
 The game uses the following songs which I take no credit for.
+All credit goes to the original creators.

 The Weather Channel 2006 Storm Alert - Chris Kennedy: https://youtu.be/kml9V0mJEek?si=lDQ_t76UVnPqjs5T